 Abstract

 Primary liver cancer is a severe and complex disease, leading to 800000 global deaths annually.
-Emerging evidence suggests that inflammation is one of the critical factors for hepatocellular carcinoma (HCC) development.
+Emerging evidence suggests that inflammation is one of the critical factors in the development of hepatocellular carcinoma (HCC).
 Patients with viral hepatitis, alcoholic hepatitis, and steatohepatitis symptoms are at higher risk of developing HCC.
 However, not all inflammatory factors have a pathogenic function in HCC development.
 The current study describes the process and mechanism of hepatitis development and its progression to HCC, particularly focusing on viral hepatitis, alcoholic hepatitis, and steatohepatitis.
-Furthermore, the roles of some essential inflammatory cytokines in HCC progression have been described while summarizing future research directions.
+Furthermore, the roles of some essential inflammatory cytokines in HCC progression are described in addition to a summary of future research directions.

 Key Words: Inflammation; Primary liver cancer; Hepatocellular carcinoma; Nonalcoholic fatty liver disease; Hepatitis virus